MucaGinger/PIC32MX-Peripheral-Libs/README.md

 ## Software and Build Process

 The project development utilized MPLAB X (v6.05), paired with Microchip's XC32 (v4.21) toolchain for building the project.
-For detailed information on required libraries for using individual driver, please refer to the [General Depensencies](#-general-dependencies) section.
+For detailed information on required libraries for using individual driver, please refer to the [General Dependencies](#-general-dependencies) section.

 ## Emulating the Microcontroller